-The Financial Aid Office establishes a Cost of Attendance (COA) for each student applicant.
+The Financial Aid & Scholarships Office establishes a Cost of Attendance (COA) for each student applicant.
 The COA generally incorporates two types of costs associated with going to college: direct costs and indirect costs.

 - Indirect costs include living expenses such as housing (off campus or with parent), food, transportation, personal expenses, and books and supplies.
 Your individual circumstances (costs), discretionary expenses, or spending styles may not be the same as the COA.

 UNDERGRADUATE FULL-TIME STUDENT